quii/monolith-to-micro/README.md

 2. **Hard-coded ingredients to use**.
 Print out a list of ingredients that are available ordered by the expiration date
 3. **Manage ingredients (add, delete)**
 4. **Find meals** from a hardcoded list of recipes and print them instead, based on available ingredients
-5. **Return meals that dont have all ingredients** and list them
-6. **Manage ingredients**
+6. **Manage recipes (add, delete)**

 At this point, we'll think about splitting into different gRPC services

+### Possible further steps

+1. **Return meals that dont have all ingredients** and list them
+2. *Better ingredient management with quantities** so for example users can buy more eggs and add them in

 ## Diary